 Less Effective Collaboration

 Collaboration and communication go hand in hand.
 If employees are unable to communicate effectively, it is very likely for collaboration to be effective as well.
-Collaboration in the workplace brings many benefits from promoting self-analysis and resulting in efficient problem solving.
+Collaboration in the workplace is important in many ways from promoting self-analysis and resulting in efficient problem solving.
 The effects of poor communication in the workplace set every collaborative project for failure, and almost everything in the 21st century workplace is a collaboration.

 The effects of poor communication may cause tensions to rise, resulting in a potential conflict between employees.
 Failure to communicate may cause employees to make the wrong assumptions, such as leaving other employees to pick up their work, when this task was not previously discussed between a team.
 Good communication prevents workplace from arising in the first place.